Be Happy With What You Have (The Mangy Dog Mindset)

 The once-arrogant aristocrat became quiet and humble.

-He stopped finding fault in everything and turned his focus inward, recognizing that the only place he could find contentment and true freedom was in his own mind.
+He slowly began to recognize that the only place he could find contentment and true freedom was in his own mind.

 When his temporary ordination ended, his mother asked him to leave the monastery life behind and return to the family business.

-But in a shocking twist, he refused, saying he wished to remain and continue “treating his mange” under the guidance of the wise teachers there.
+He told her he wished to remain and continue “treating his mange” under the guidance of the wise teachers there.

 His baffled mother could only wish him well, wondering why on earth her son high-born son was referring to himself as “a mangy dog” . . .